 The 22nd iteration of the Nebraska Conference for Undergraduate Women in Mathematics (NCUWM) will be hosted by the University of Nebraska-Lincoln from January 31st through February 2nd, 2020, while the 23rd and 24th installments will take place in late January or early February in 2021 and 2022, respectively.
 Women remain an underrepresented population in the mathematical sciences, and the mission of the conference is to encourage and support undergraduate women mathematics majors in order to help them pursue graduate education and careers in mathematics.

 Multicultural and Diversity Research Services

 University Libraries strives to support and fulfill the information needs of university community members engaged in multicultural and diversity research.
-The Diversity Librarian works closely with the Diversity Committee and other faculty and staff to support research in the following programs as well as other related areas of research:
+The Diversity Committee and other faculty and staff support research in the following programs as well as other related areas of research:

 - Institute for Ethnic Studies programs